gar1t/psycho/README.md

 Though it's the worst option, if you *need* to share state across Erlang VMs, use an external data service like memcache, MySQL, or even MongoDB!

-## TODO

-### Response Iterables
+## Response Iterables

-As an alternative to an iolist, the app should be able to return an iterable style function that looks something like this:
+As an alternative to an iolist, the app can return an iterable style function that looks like this:

 ``` erlang
 app(Env) ->